rangle/ngCourse2/handout/di/angular2/the_injector_tree.md

 ![Image of a Component Tree, and a DI Tree](../../images/di-tree.png)

-In the image above, there is one root injector, which is also the root component.
-This is also the application bootstrap area.
+In the image above, there is one root injector, which is established through `@NgModule`'s `providers` array.
 There's a `LoginService` registered with the root injector.

+Below the root injector is the root `@Component`.
+This particular component has no `providers` array and will use the root injector for all of its dependencies.

 There are also two child injectors, one for each `ChatWindow` component.
 Each of these components has their own instantiation of a `ChatService`.